 3. Set Up Your Web Hosting

-This is where most people get burned.
-For an Amazon affiliate site, you do not have to pay handsomely per month for web hosting service.
+Amazon affiliates can pay next to nothing for web hosting service.
 For example, Wix is free while Web.com starts at $5.95 monthly (as of April 2021).
-Resources like Online Business Guide have a list of cheap web hosting services.
-Some are a paltry monthly fee, with unlimited domains.
-That means you can run several sites like this on the same hosting package.
+Resources like Online Business Guide have a list of affordable web hosting services.
+Some are a meager monthly fee with unlimited domain names, which means you can run several sites for various niches on the same hosting package.

 4. Choose Your Domain Name

-Make it keyword-rich, not clever.
+Make it keyword-rich not clever.
 Think about what search words the average person might enter into their search engines to find your website.
 Below are a few ideas, some of which already exist in the marketplace:

 5. Register Your Domain Name